Jack Palance: College

-Early acting career

-After the war, he attended Stanford University, leaving just one credit shy of graduating in order to pursue a career in the theatre.

-During his university years, he worked as a short order cook, waiter, soda jerk, lifeguard at Jones Beach State Park, and photographer's model.
+After the war, Palance enrolled at Stanford to study journalism, but switched to drama.
+He left one credit shy of graduating to pursue a career in the theater.
+During his university years, he worked as a short order cook, waiter, soda jerk, lifeguard at Jones Beach State Park, and a photographer's model.

+It was around this time that he changed his name to Walter Jack Palance, reasoning that most people could not pronounce his birth name.
 His last name was actually a derivative of his original name.
 In an episode of What's My Line?, he described how no one could pronounce his last name, and how it was suggested that he be called Palanski.
 From that he decided just to use Palance instead.

+Early acting career

 A Streetcar Named Desire

-Palance made his Broadway debut in 1947 as a Russian soldier in The Big Two, directed by Robert Montgomery.
+In New York City, Palance studied method acting under Michael Chekhov, while working as a sportswriter.
+He made his Broadway debut in 1947 as a Russian soldier in The Big Two, directed by Robert Montgomery.

-His acting break came as Marlon Brando's understudy in A Streetcar Named Desire, and he eventually replaced Brando on stage as Stanley Kowalski.
+Palance's acting break came as Marlon Brando's understudy in A Streetcar Named Desire, and he eventually replaced Brando on stage as Stanley Kowalski.
 (Anthony Quinn, however, gained the opportunity to tour the play.)

 Palance appeared in two plays in 1948 with short runs, A Temporary Island and The Vigil.
 He made his television debut in 1949.